xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. answer

 *Not currently, despite the label "SSO" in this extension's title.
-At the moment Single Sign On (SSO) is possible solely with CAS.
-You may have a look at* :ter:`woehrl_sso_intranet`.
+At the moment, Single Sign On (SSO) is possible solely with CAS.
+This feature is currently in the backlog for a future version.
+In the mean time, you may have a look at* :ter:`woehrl_sso_intranet`.

 -------